THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 Antares is less luminous than Betelgeuse but it stands out like Mars with its reddish hue.

-3. Faint small
+Faint small types of star

 White Dwarfs

-Sirius B is a white dwarf and can be found alongside it’s brighter companion Sirius A, a main sequence star, in the constellation, Canis Major.
+Sirius B is a white dwarf and can be found alongside its brighter companion Sirius A, a main sequence star, in the constellation, Canis Major.
 Sirius B is quite a hot little star in comparison to our Sun.

 Neutron Stars

 You’re not able to see these with the typical backyard instruments.
 These are very dense small celestial objects with a radius of about 12-18 miles (20-30 km), of mostly packed neutrons.
-They are thought to be a collapsed center, remnant of a giant star.
-It’s a stage at the end of the stars existence.
+They are thought to be a collapsed center, a remnant of a giant star.
+It’s a stage at the end of the star’s existence.

-SR J0108-1431 in the constellation Cetus (the Whale), in the northern sky is the closest neutron star to us and is a pulsar
+SR J0108-1431 in the constellation Cetus (the Whale), in the northern sky, is the closest neutron star to us and is a pulsar…

 Pulsar